 Thanks Ellen!
 I can see why audiobooks have a place in my library.

 Visit Ellen's blog--here.

-Christian author, Diana Lesire Brandmeyer, writes historical and contemporary romances.
+Christian author, Diana Lesire Brandmeyer, writes historical and contemporary romances about women who challenge their fears even though they want to run from them.
 Author of Mind of Her Own, A Bride's Dilemma in Friendship, Tennessee and We’re Not Blended-We’re Pureed, A Survivor’s Guide to Blended Families.
-Once widowed and now remarried she writes with humor and experience on the difficulty of joining two families be it fictional or real life.